margueriteblair/Haskell/plutus/doc/reference/glossary.rst

       stipulates the conditions for unlocking the output.
 This can be a public key hash, or (in the Extended UTXO model) a script hash.

+    Cardano
+      The blockchain system upon which the Plutus Platform is built.

     contract application
       An application written against the contract application API, which runs in the PAB.